 Technology should simply be the conduit rather than the driver.

-For companies that are either entering the omnichannel retail world for the first time or are realizing they need to rethink their existing strategy, the process is twofold.
+The process is twofold for companies that are either entering the omnichannel retail world for the first time or realizing they need to rethink their existing strategy.

 • Do you have the people in place you need to create a successful strategy?